• Home

 2018-

-Oli started his master thesis with us in September 2018 and stayed for his PhD to investigate ESCRTs.
+Oli started his master thesis with us in September 2018, stayed for his PhD and is now a postdoc to investigate ESCRTs.
 He enjoys music, running and convincing lab members to join running events together with him.

 oliver.pajonk@bzh.uni-heidelberg.de